8manos/wc-city-select/readme.txt

 This will be shown in checkout pages, edit addresses pages and shipping calculator if it's configured that way.

-The plugin includes Colombian cities in a file (you'd need to add Colombian states manually to make them work).
-Please check this file to see the format used for adding cities to any country.
+A list of cities has to be loaded in the functions.php file (the plugin already includes cities from Colombia and Iran).
+Please check the Installation section for more info.

 ### Github